jensbeckerAA/Benchmark-Problem-for-Capacity-Planning-in-Remanufacturing/README.md

 **Case:** 1 Product, G = 2 Generation, V = 1 Variant per generation, T = 10 Shifts · S = 10 Stations
 ---
+## General
+The problem is highly abstract, and many values are assumed.
+This is a simple, illustrative example.
+---

 ## File Overview